freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/check-for-mixed-grouping-of-characters.md

 </section>

 ## Instructions

 <section id='instructions'>

-Fix the regex so that it checks for the names of <code>Franklin Roosevelt</code> or <code>Eleanor Roosevelt</code> in a case sensitive manner and it should make concessions for middle names.
+Fix the regex so that it checks for the names of `Franklin Roosevelt` or `Eleanor Roosevelt` in a case sensitive manner and it should make concessions for middle names.

-Then fix the code so that the regex that you have created is checked against <code>myString</code> and either <code>true</code> or <code>false</code> is returned depending on whether the regex matches.
+Then fix the code so that the regex that you have created is checked against `myString` and either `true` or `false` is returned depending on whether the regex matches.

 </section>

 ## Tests

 <section id='tests'>

 ```yml